HEAD TO HEAD WITH KEITH WARREN, DIRECTOR OF CESA

 Supporting companies that exhibit with us at international and UK exhibitions is another key strand of our work.
 Meanwhile the CESA calendar of events, training and education programmes keeps us on our toes – especially the CFSP program and the Principles of Foodservice training scheme for new starters to the industry.
 Often days involve early starts and late finishes to meet a busy schedule and to follow up on the work created in all those meetings!

-The theme of this year’s CESA conference was ‘Evolving in a disruptive environment’, what do you think has been the most ‘disruptive’ innovation to emerge in the catering industry in the past five years?
+The theme of the 2018 CESA conference was ‘Evolving in a disruptive environment’, what do you think has been the most ‘disruptive’ innovation to emerge in the catering industry in the past five years?

 There are many facets to this question.
 Undoubtedly sustainability is at the forefront of product development.
 Then there’s the space saving issue – operators are typically looking for 20% more output from 20% less space.
 That’s led to some amazing innovations from manufacturers.
 The digital agenda has developed rapidly – for example, CESA has overseen the development of BIM and we are working on the standardisation of equipment connectivity.
 It’s all helping the supply chain to become a value chain.